alcy/perf-cal-2020/pcal20.md

 Performance Calendar articles are mostly about improving web performance.
 That's good because I don't know much about the web: it's very complicated.
-So, I'm going to talk about something much more transparent: cloud performance.
+Instead, I'm going to talk about something much more transparent: cloud performance.
-In that sense, my title should read: *It Ain't About Performance No More...* **in The Cloud**.
+In that vein, my parody channeling of the Ray Charles hit title should be extended to read:
+"it ain't about performance no more" *in The Cloud*.

-Moreover, I'm going to discuss cloud performance using just two figures, viz., application throughput and application latency in the cloud.
+Moreover, I'm going to discuss cloud performance using just two metrics, viz., application throughput and application latency.
-Everybody loves to talk about those two metrics so, that should make things easy.
+Everybody loves to talk about those two metrics so, that should keep things simple.

 ## Tomcat on AWS